Royal Australian Air Force P-8A aircraft arrive at JBPPH for RIMPAC24

-A Royal Australian Air Force P-8A Poseidon aircraft arrives at Hickam Air Force Base, Hawaii during Exercise Rim of the Pacific (RIMPAC) 2024.
-Twenty-nine nations, 40 surface ships, three submarines, 14 national land forces, more than 150 aircraft and 25,000 personnel are participating in RIMPAC in and around the Hawaiian Islands, June 27 to Aug.
-1. The world's largest international maritime exercise, RIMPAC provides a unique training opportunity while fostering and sustaining cooperative relationships among participants critical to ensuring the safety of sea lanes and security on the world's oceans.
+A Royal Australian Air Force P-8A Poseidon aircraft arrives at Joint Base Pearl Harbor-Hickam, Hawaii, during Exercise Rim of the Pacific (RIMPAC) 2024.
+Approximately 320 Australian Defence Force personnel have joined twenty-nine nations, 40 surface ships, three submarines, 14 national land forces, more than 150 aircraft and 25,000 personnel are participating in RIMPAC in and around the Hawaiian Islands, June 27 to Aug.
+1, 2024.
+The world's largest international maritime exercise, RIMPAC provides a unique training opportunity while fostering and sustaining cooperative relationships among participants critical to ensuring the safety of sea lanes and security on the world's oceans.
 RIMPAC 2024 is the 29th exercise in the series that began in 1971.
-(Australian Defence Force photo by Royal Australian Air Force Imagery Specialist Corporal Adam Abela)
+(Australian Defence Force photo by Royal Australian Air Force Imagery Specialist Cpl.
+Adam Abela)

 |Date Taken: